princejaiswal03/youtube-coment-analyzer-using-huggingface-js/README.md

 We recommend running `npm run dev` while editing the template as it will rebuild the project when changes are made.

 All source code can be found in the `./src/` directory:
 - `background.js` ([service worker](https://developer.chrome.com/docs/extensions/mv3/service_workers/)) - handles all the requests from the UI, does processing in the background, then returns the result.
-You will need to reload the extension (by visiting `chrome://extensions/` and clicking the refresh button) after editing this file for changes to be visible in the extension.
+After editing this file, you will need to reload the extension (by visiting `chrome://extensions/` and clicking the refresh button) to make changes visible in the extension.

 - `content.js` ([content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/)) - contains the code which is injected into every page the user visits.
-You can use the `sendMessage` api to make requests to the background script.
-Similarly, you will need to reload the extension after editing this file for changes to be visible in the extension.
+You can use the `sendMessage` API to make requests to the background script.
+Similarly, you will need to reload the extension after editing this file to make changes visible in the extension.

 - `popup.html`, `popup.css`, `popup.js` ([toolbar action](https://developer.chrome.com/docs/extensions/reference/action/)) - contains the code for the popup which is visible to the user when they click the extension's icon from the extensions bar.
-For development, we recommend opening the `popup.html` file in its own tab by visiting `chrome-extension://<ext_id>/popup.html` (remember to replace `<ext_id>` with the extension's ID).
+For development, we recommend opening the `popup.html` file in its tab by visiting `chrome-extension://<ext_id>/popup.html` (remember to replace `<ext_id>` with the extension's ID).
 You will need to refresh the page while you develop to see the changes you make.